Marty67/Apollo15/README.md

 # Apollo 15

 Apollo 15 is a space adventure game created by ten students as part of their Computer Science degree.
+Global warming has increased to a point where oxygen has become scarce on earth.
+You, the captain of a star-ship, are looking to extract oxygen from planets in the outer reaches of the cosmos.
+As you near a viable planet, its electromagnetic waves disrupt your ships electronics and causing you to crash-land.
+You must traverse the planet to find parts and repair your ship, so that you can head back to earth.

 ## Getting Started